vimalpravin-18/web-development-resources/README.md

 # Awesome Web Development Resources ![Awesome][awesome-badge]

-This is an awesome project about Web Development resources. ⚡
+This is about the seeking engineering student mainly studying Web development domain. ⚡

 Resources are added frequently! ⚡